A London teacher was killed on a walk to the pub, police say. Her death is the latest tragedy in the UK's femicide epidemic - KRDO

 Everard’s story prompted an outpouring across social media from women sharing their own experiences of sexual assault and harassment, catapulting the UK’s damning record on violence against women and girls into the national spotlight.

-More than 200 women were killed between March 2019 and 2020 in the UK, according to data from the Office for National Statistics and the Scottish government.
+More than 200 women were killed between March 2019 and 2020 in the UK, according to data from the Office for National Statistics.

 Around one woman is killed by a man every three days in the UK, according to data from the Femicide Census, an organization that tracks violence against women and girls.
 The group argues that the government’s new strategy to curb such violence “shamefully ignores” victims of femicide.